 Not quite ready to give up your pool time just yet?
-We get it.
+We get it!
 When you have a backyard oasis in a state where winter often seems endless, you probably anticipate pool season for months on end.

-And when summer seems to fly by way too quickly, you might want to put off swimming pool closing for as long as you possibly can.
+And when summer seems to fly by too quickly, you might want to put off swimming pool closing for as long as possible.
 But how long can you extend pool season in Minnesota without putting your swimming pool at risk?
-Let’s take a look.

 Recommended Time for Swimming Pool Closing in Minnesota

-When you own a swimming pool in a state that sees months of freezing temperatures and snow, you must close it down before the weather gets too cold.
 If you keep your pool open too long, water can freeze inside the plumbing lines, pump, filter, and other components.
 And because water expands when it freezes, it can do quite a bit of damage to several parts of your pool.

 The Crucial Importance of Proper Swimming Pool Closing

-Closing a swimming pool properly involves several crucial steps, all of which must be performed in order to prevent algae growth and damage.
-Proper winterization also helps ensure you won’t wind up spending hours cleaning your pool when it comes time to open it back up in spring.
+Proper winterization also helps ensure you won't wind up spending hours cleaning your pool when it comes time to open it back up in spring.

 How Long Can You Extend Your Pool Season?